The Business Case for Employee Volunteer & Skills Giving Programs

 When it comes to measuring employee volunteer and skills giving programs, companies typically track things like the number of hours volunteered, employee participation rates, types of services delivered and to whom, and employee values such as satisfaction and skill development.
 But did you know volunteer time can be monetized?

 Volunteerism is a difficult concept to monetize because the myriad ways volunteers contribute are not always measurable.
-But in looking at what is quantifiable, Independent Sector estimates, an hour of volunteer time in 2013 was worth $22.55 per hour.
+But in looking at what is quantifiable, Independent Sector estimates the national value of each volunteer hour is worth $25.43 per hour.
 Derived from the U.S. Bureau of Labor Statistics’ database of job functions and mean wages, this calculation is a way to assign a monetary value to the time your employees donate.
-So if 50 of your employees each volunteer 8 hours to a nonprofit throughout the course of a year, instead of reporting that your company volunteered 400 hours, you can share that your company’s volunteerism provided approximately $8,856 worth of volunteer time to that nonprofit.
-That’s a significant business contribution to the community, and a value your Board and other important stakeholders are more likely to comprehend and appreciate.
+So if 50 of your employees each volunteer 8 hours to a nonprofit throughout the course of a year, instead of reporting that your company volunteered 400 hours, you can share that your company’s volunteerism provided approximately $10,172 worth of volunteer time to that nonprofit.
+That’s a significant business contribution to the community, and a value your board and other important stakeholders are more likely to comprehend and appreciate.

 Investing in Employee Volunteer & Skills Giving Programs is Good Business Sense